Gyeongju and Hapcheon-gun (2 – 5 October 2013)

 However, my last stop on this Korean discovery was not about Joseon.
 It was about something far older.
 Gyeongju was the centre of the Kingdom of Silla, a kingdom that left behind quite a mark on especially the southern part of the Korean peninsula.
 Interestingly, this was also the period of Korean history that had female heads of state who succeeded to the throne without usurpation.
 The sexes appeared to be more equal during the Silla period than during the Joseon period when the country became much more infected by the more toxic parts of Confucianism.

-The story of Queen Seondeok is a famous Silla queen and was made even more famous by being the protagonist of a major hit drama serial.
+Queen Seondeok was a famous Silla queen and her story was made even more famous by a recent major hit drama serial.
 But I had not gone to Gyeongju because of her since I did not watch that serial.

 The historical monuments of Gyeongju are all part of the Gyeongju National Park, South Korea’s only historical park.
-It is however not a contiguous national park and covers many areas spread out all over the city.
+It consists of a series of non-contiguous sites spread out all over the city.

 There are burial mounds, or tumuli, from the Silla period right in the middle of the urban areas of the city.
 I know that they are very old, but do the locals not mind at all living and working around dead people?
 It looked as if the locals did not even notice the tombs anymore.
 I am not sure if the Koreans think differently about burial places but I do know that it is taboo for many people in East Asia to live so physically close to dead people.